 - AC to DC converter.
 The incoming AC is first converted to DC.
 (This is also known as a rectifier)

 - DC to AC converter.
 The DC is converted into AC of another frequency (This is also known as a power inverter)

 Our solutions for your requirements of VFD Automation

 We carry out supply and installation of Variable Frequency Drives of major manufacturers.
 VFD Automation consists of the correct VFD and its control systems.
 We need the details of your motor including, voltage, frequency, capacity (kW), application, etc. to decide the required VFD.
 Accordingly, the selected VFD will be installed by us including electrical cabling to the motor from the power supply through the VFD.

 How to select the right VFD for your motor?

-Even though there are numerous manufactures and models of VFDs, the basic selection process is same for all of them.
+Even though there are numerous manufacturers and models of VFDs, the basic selection process is the same for all of them.
 In order to select the right VFD, you’ll need the following details

 - Electrical parameters such as Voltage, Frequency, current and kW rating